lamhh26/funny_videos_fe/README.md

 ### Usage

-User can register/login a account.
+- User can register/login a account.

 ![login-signup](https://github.com/lamhh26/funny_videos_fe/assets/17271336/546730b7-f85d-410f-bbfb-acab960f2cdc)

-Both logged in and non logged in users can view the list of shared videos.
+- Both logged in and non logged in users can view the list of shared videos.
 The video list is designed with infinite scrolling.

 ![infinite_scroll](https://github.com/lamhh26/funny_videos_fe/assets/17271336/de020691-3048-4db3-b358-6bcd65aaf0b1)

+- Can only share Youtube link.

-Only logged in users can share videos.
+- Only logged in users can share videos.
 After sharing, other logged in users will receive a notification

 ![noti](https://github.com/lamhh26/funny_videos_fe/assets/17271336/3d880d4a-0c66-48e6-829e-b47607e1c125)